×

 Do you have anything more to add about local medical facilities in Costa Rica?

 "Costa Rica is considered to have very good medical care.
 Medical facilities are well-equipped, with many hospitals and clinics offering advanced medical technology and treatments.
 The country has attracted a number of foreign patients in recent years, particularly those looking for affordable medical services in a warm, welcoming environment.
 Costa Rica is also home to many highly trained, experienced medical professionals and the government is invested in providing quality health care for all its citizens.
-As a result, Costa Ricans enjoy and depend on access to excellent medical services," explained one expat in Costa Rica.
+As a result, Costa Ricans enjoy and depend on access to excellent medical services," explained one expat living in Costa Rica.

 View More Answers